Hey Kids (Start Here)

 She counts her final four steps to clean the slate in her head.

-“You magnificent bastard,” Lightcap says, extending a hand to Jasper so that he can’t hug her.
-“So this is all it takes to get you to DC, then?
-A disaster of apocalyptic proportions?”
+She rounds the table with its warm wood paneling, its built-in lights.
+“You magnificent bastard,” Lightcap says, striding like a man, speaking with the faux jocularity of a man, extending a hand like a man so that Jasper can’t hug her.
+“This is all it takes to get you to DC, then?
+A California-sized apocalypse?”

 “Gentlemen,” Jasper says, “Dr. Lightcap.
 Dr. Lightcap, gentlemen.”

-One two three four, two two three four, the corridor stretches long and lonely and abandoned ahead of her, a dystopian tunnel in a five sided building with wide hallways and fluorescent lights, three two three four, four two three four, five two three four, twenty steps gone and no one has called her back.
-She wants to run, she wants run out of this building and across the parking lot, get her car and drive home to her cat and her music and her four walls that don’t judge her and to a shower that will peel off a layer of her skin and to a new bar of soap and a dark room and a bottle of wine she’ll drop on her floor and not by accident; she doesn’t want it to end imperfectly, she wants the end she wants; is that so wrong?
+One two three four, two two three four, the corridor stretches long and lonely and abandoned ahead of her, a dystopian tunnel in a five-sided building with wide hallways and fluorescent lights, three two three four, four two three four, five two three four, twenty steps gone and no one has called her back.
+She wants to run, she wants to run out of this building and across the parking lot, get her car and drive home to her cat and her music and her four walls that don’t judge her and to a shower that will peel off a layer of her skin and to a new bar of soap and a dark room and a bottle of wine she’ll drop on her floor and not by accident; she doesn’t want it to end imperfectly, she wants the end she wants; is that so wrong?
 There’s nothing wrong with that.
 Nothing.
 Nothing.
 Six two three four, seven two three four, eight two three four, nine two three four, ten two three four; forty steps.
 Forty more and she’ll be at the security station.

 “Dr. Lightcap.”